 Phantom flew them through the Fenton Ghost Catcher.

 Danny pushed himself onto his knees and grabbed his head, groaning.
 The memories of his two halves buzzed around his mind, each one clamoring for attention like little children.
-Swallowing, Danny climbed to his feet and stumbled toward his mirror, disoriented by memories of two people being compressing into his single brain.
+Swallowing, Danny climbed to his feet and stumbled toward his mirror, disoriented by memories of two people being compressed into his single brain.
 He crashed into his dresser and leaned on his hands, staring down at his fingers as he allowed the memories of both entities to wash over him.

 One memory of Phantom's caught Danny's attention.
 It was after the…kiss.
 Phantom was staring down at Fenton, or rather a certain spot on Fenton's neck.
 His thoughts and feelings had conflicted about what to make of what he saw before finally settling on a tenuous agreement.